The geometry of kernelized spectral clustering: Analysis of the normalized Laplacian embedding

 \end{theorem}

-The relationship~\eqref{EqnPopBound} is easy to understand in the context of translated copies of identical mixture components.
-Consider the mixture of Gaussians with Gaussian kernel setup in Example~3.
-Recall from equation~\eqref{EqnGaussianIndivisibility} that the indivisibility parameter is independent of the offset $\shift$.
-Hence in this setting relationship~\eqref{EqnPopBound} simplifies to
+Relationship~(\ref{EqnPopBound}) is easy to understand in the context of translated copies of identical mixture components.
+Consider the mixture of Gaussians with Gaussian kernel setup in Example~\ref{ex3}.
+Recall from equation~(\ref{EqnGaussianIndivisibility}) that the indivisibility parameter is independent of the offset $\mu$.
+Hence in this setting relationship~(\ref{EqnPopBound}) simplifies to

-Figure~\ref{FigSubspaceError} shows a clear linear relationship between $\distance(\Qspn,\popspace)$ and $\SIMMAX{\Pbar} + \coupling{\Pbar}$, suggesting that it might be possible to remove the square root in the clustering difficulty~\eqref{EqnDifficulty}.
+Figure~\ref{FigSubspaceError} shows a clear linear relationship between $\rho({\mathcal Q},\mathcal{R})$ and ${\mathcal{S}}_{\max }({\bar{\mathbb{P}}}) + {{\mathcal{C}}({\bar{\mathbb{P}}})}$, suggesting that it might be possible to remove the square root in the clustering difficulty~(\ref{EqnDifficulty}).

-One important consequence of the relationship~\eqref{EqnPopBound} stems from geometric structure in the square root kernelized density embedding.
-When there is little overlap between mixture components with respect to the kernel, the square root kernelized densities are not simultaneously large, i.e., $\kerdensembed(\datapt)$ will have at most one component much different from zero.
+One important consequence of relationship~(\ref{EqnPopBound}) stems from geometric structure in the square root kernelized density embedding.
+When there is little overlap between mixture components with respect to the kernel, the square root kernelized densities are not simultaneously large; that is, $\Phi_{{\mathcal Q}}(X)$ will have at most one component much different from zero.
 Therefore the data will concentrate in tight spikes about the axes.
 This is illustrated in Figure~\ref{FigKerDens}.